opral/monorepo/documentation/concept/project.md

   "sourceLanguageTag": string,
   // all the language tags you want to support in your project "languageTags": Array<string>,
-  // the packages that are used in the project "packages": Array<string>,
+  // the modules that are used in the project "modules": Array<string>,
-  // settings for the project and package items "settings": {}
+  // settings for the project and module items "settings": {}
 }
 ```